DiffusionMRITool/dmritool/Documentation/Sphinx/userguide.rst

 In DMRITOOL_, we mainly use VectorImage format e.g. `ITK::VectorImage\<double,3\> <http://www.itk.org/Doxygen/html/classitk_1_1VectorImage.html>`__ for data processing.
 In this format, the values for the same voxel is stored continuously in memory.
-We can still nifti format to store it, but the
+We can still nifti format to store it.
 We use this format because it is more efficient for processing 4D image data.
 See `this example <http://www.itk.org/Doxygen44/html/itkVectorImageTest_8cxx-example.html>`__.